Based in | Germany |

 Mailbox.org is a product of Heinlein Support GmbH, based in Berlin, Germany.
 The email service is based on an earlier product, which was redesigned and rebranded as Mailbox.org for its 2014 relaunch.
 The service is privately funded and debt-free, protecting it from influence by outside investors.
 (Note that this is not the case with some other secure email providers, as we covered in the ProtonMail review.)

 The mail servers are located in two geographically separate German locations and run in parallel.
-Heinlein Support GmbH owns and manages their own hardware rather than renting servers from third parties.
+Heinlein Support GmbH owns and manages its own hardware rather than renting servers from third parties.
 According to their website, the company uses 100% green energy, and banks with the German Bank for Social Economy.

 Despite this, Germany seems to be a popular location for email providers, as Posteo and Tutanota are also based here.